bluuewhale/bluuewhale.github.io/content/posts/further-optimizing-my-java-swiss-table.md

 Or some random user type

 So even if my benchmark is "all Integer, all the time," the profile at `Objects.equals@11` can easily drift into polymorphic (or worse, megamorphic) territory.
-And once that happens, JIT Compiler(`C2`) gets conservative: it keeps the call virtual, and my hot loop pays the price.
+And once that happens, Hotspot Compiler gets conservative: it keeps the call virtual, and my hot loop pays the price.

 This kind of situation has a name: `profile pollution`.
 If you want a deeper explanation, I recommend this post: [Notes on debugging HotSpot's JIT compilation](https://jornvernee.github.io/hotspot/jit/2023/08/18/debugging-jit.html#3-printing-inlining-traces)